Researcher: Pasi Korkalo, Research Scientist. M.Sc. (Chemistry), Natural Resources Institute Finland

-Novel bioeconomy approaches call for more and faster production of lignocellulosic biomass and its better-tailored holistic use for higher added-value.
-Hybrid aspen (Populus tremula x tremuloides Michx.) is one of the fastest growing tree species in Finland.
-High-yield capacity and chemical properties of aspen indicate its promising potential for biochemicals and green energy.
+Novel bioeconomy approaches call for more and faster production of lignocellulosic biomass and its better-tailored holistic use for higher added value.
+Hybrid aspen (Populus tremula L. x P. tremuloides Michx.) is one of the fastest growing tree species in Finland.
+The high yield capacity and chemical properties of aspen indicate its promising potential for biochemicals and green energy.

 Aims of the project

 We study chemical properties of hybrid aspen clones for production of added-value chemicals.
 We concentrate on aspen bark as under-utilized raw material.
 By using extraction and thermochemical distillation, chemical substances are separated for case-studies (Figure).

 Figure: Comprehensive utilization of hybrid aspen wood and bark.

 How the project will promote sustainable use of Finnish natural resources

 To remain competitive in future bio-economy, the Finnish forest sector must constantly come up with novel products.
 Hybrid aspen has potential to become a more important raw material in Finland, especially as the climate change forces a broadening of the selection of commercially utilized tree species.
 Our project promotes the comprehensive utilization of aspen biomass.
 Aspen bark may provide an alternative source for fossil-based chemicals.